KurdishWikipedia/bijar/README.md

   <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/2/2d/Screenshot_of_a_new_spellchecker_gadget_for_CKB_Wikipedia_-_community_consultation.png/800px-Screenshot_of_a_new_spellchecker_gadget_for_CKB_Wikipedia_-_community_consultation.png" alt="Screenshot of the Bijar spellchecker gadget in action">
 </p>
 <p align="center">
-  <em>The Bijar gadget integrated with Wikipedia's Wikitext 2010 editor, showing its options and a list of misspelled words with suggestions.</em>
+  <em>The Bijar gadget integrated with Wikipedia's 2010 wikitext editor, showing its options and a list of misspelled words with suggestions.</em>
 </p>
 <p align="center">
   <small>Screenshot by the project author.
 Licensed under <a href="https://creativecommons.org/licenses/by-sa/4.0/">CC BY-SA 4.0</a> via <a href="https://commons.wikimedia.org/wiki/File:Screenshot_of_a_new_spellchecker_gadget_for_CKB_Wikipedia_-_community_consultation.png">Wikimedia Commons</a>.</small>